-Which AT&T plan should you get?
+Which AT&T phone plan should you get?

 Bottom line

 Though our hopes are high for AT&T's 5G network, you should still check AT&T's coverage map before signing up for one of the best AT&T plans.
-But since you can only pick one, AT&T's Unlimited Elite plan stands out as the best overall plan that's guaranteed to meet high expectations.
-With 100GB of premium data and 5G access, this plan is made for the future of 5G and even comes with HD streaming, an HBO Max subscription, and a very generous 30GB of hotspot data.
-It's the most expensive plan, but luckily with AT&T, you can take advantage of multi-line discounts and even sign up more members of your family with different plans.
+But since you can only pick one, AT&T's Unlimited Elite plan is the best overall plan that's guaranteed to meet high expectations.
+With unlimited premium data and 5G access, this plan is made for the future of 5G.
+This plan comes with HD streaming, an HBO Max subscription, and a very generous 30GB of hotspot data.
+It's the most expensive plan, but luckily with AT&T, you can take advantage of multi-line discounts and even sign up more family members with different plans.
 It's a win-win for everyone.

 Credits — The team that worked on this guide